Proximal Biceps Tendonitis Causes, Symptoms & Treatment

 Surgical Treatment

-The type of surgery recommended to you by your doctor will depend on your age, activity level and, the severity and complexity of your injury.
+The choice of procedure depends on age, activity level, and the severity and complexity of the injury.

 Recovery

-You should only return to sports when you are pain-free and have recovered a full range of motion and strength.
+Return to sports should only occur once you are pain-free, and your full range of motion and strength are restored.

 How long does treatment usually take to resolve upper biceps tendon inflammation?

 Non-surgical treatments typically resolve symptoms within 4 to 6 weeks.
-If surgery is required, recovery can take between 3 to 12 months, depending on whether a tenotomy or tenodesis is performed.
+If surgery is required, recovery can take between 3 and 12 months, depending on whether a tenotomy or tenodesis is performed.

 Is lifting-related pain always a sign of proximal biceps tendonitis?